JManuelAG/Capstone/README.md

 # Capstone
 # Twitter Bot Detection

 Welcome to the TwiTwitter Bot Detection!
 This project provides a comprehensive framework for data import, preprocessing, modelling, and evaluation using Python.
-It includes various modules for different stages of the machine learning pipeline, such as importing data, cleaning, splitting, modelling, and evaluating machine learning models.
+It includes various modules for the machine learning pipeline stages, such as importing data, cleaning, splitting, modelling, and evaluating machine learning models.

 ## What the Project Does